- Life Casting Forward

 With every benefit to a product or service there are often weaknesses.
 Prosthetic grade impression material has a few.
 It is known as a waste mold as most impression material molds can only be used once.
 It cannot be used for multiple castings for several reasons.
 Most formulations are not strong enough to resist tearing for multiple casting.
 Although EnvironMolds, ArtMolds, FiberGel product can survive a few castings due its excellent tear strength resulting in fiber contained in the product.

 Another characteristic of prosthetic grade impression material formulas for mold making is that the mold will begin to shrink soon after it sets, losing detail in a few hours and losing up to a third of its size in twenty-four hours.
 Though placing the mold in a sealed plastic bag with a wet sponge or rag will delay shrinkage and extend casting time.

-The mold maker is also limited to the type of material that may be cast in an alginate mold.
+The mold maker is also limited to the type of material that may be cast in an prosthetic grade cream mold.
 While plasters, silicone rubbers and waxes are the perfect casting companions, resins of all kinds are not.
-That is because polyester and polyurethane resins react poorly to the moist alginate mold and will foam up on contact.
+That is because polyester and polyurethane resins react poorly to the moisture in the mold and will foam up on contact.